makersacademy/airport_challenge/code_review.md

 Code
 I think I made some fairly large dependency violations;
-I wrote 'instructing a plane to land' as `plane.land` I passed independently instantiated weather and airport to the plane objects as `plane.land(weather, airport)` which i think is the dependency and responsibility voilations.
+I wrote 'instructing a plane to land' as `plane.land` I passed independently instantiated weather and airport to the plane objects as `plane.land(weather, airport)` which I think are the dependency and responsibility violations.

 I “know” now that airport should call the land method on plane but `airport.land(plane)` looks to me like land is being called on airport - although clearly it is being called with the plane object as an argument which makes sense.